WSU: Jason Gesser harassment probe found no violations

 “It is important to reiterate that the university followed its established procedures to review the matter and found no violation of Washington State University policy,” the statement said.
 “The allegations were taken seriously and addressed at the appropriate level.”

-Gesser, who is married and has three children, did not immediately return telephone and email messages seeking comment
+Gesser, who is married and has three children, released a statement Thursday afternoon in which he said the allegations against him were not true.

+“I am categorically opposed to harassment or sexism in the workplace or society, and I am deeply committed to my wife and children,” Gesser wrote.
+“The non-story published by the Evergreen addresses accusations that were fully investigated by the university and found to be without merit.”

+“I will not allow my name to be unfairly smeared, and I will continue to passionately serve our university as a proud member of Cougar Nation,” Gesser wrote.

 Gesser is a former WSU quarterback who led the Cougars to the 2003 Rose Bowl, before embarking on a professional playing and college coaching career.
 He returned to work at WSU in 2013.